|Pilot 1st Lt James W. Blose, O-427506 (MIA) PA

 During 2005, the crash site was investigated by a team from Joint POW/MIA Accounting Command (JPAC).

-During June 2006, another team from JPAC excavated the site for thirty days and recovered the remains of the pilot plus the microphone electrical plug with Blose's initials engraved on it.
+In June 2006, another team from JPAC excavated the site for thirty days and recovered the remains of the pilot plus the microphone electrical plug with Blose's initials engraved on it.
 The recovered remains were examined using dental comparison.
 In 2007, Blose was officially identified by the Department of Defense (DoD).

 Blose was officially declared dead the day of the mission.
 He is memorialized on the tablets of the missing at National Memorial Cemetery of the Pacific (Punchbowl).